Menu

 NFL Coaches vs College Football Coaches SALARIES

-Posted on December 23, 2021January 3, 2022 by Daryl
+Posted on December 23, 2021November 28, 2023 by Daryl

-Most first time NFL make close to 5 million.
+Most first-time NFL make close to 5 million.
 The next tier is reserved for coaches that have experience in the NFL and they make close 8 million.
 Which is low compared to what college coaches make.
-The highest paid NFL coaches are guys like Bill Belichick who makes 20 million per season.
+The highest-paid NFL coaches are guys like Bill Belichick who makes 20 million per season.
 One of the greatest coaches of all time is making less money than Lincoln Riley, who has never won a college football championship.

-Thus far, the NFL has been able to control those salaries through the constant turnover beneath the top few tiers, which has helped bog down “entry level” head coach salaries when a coordinator moves to the top spot or a college coach gets tapped.
+Thus far, the NFL has been able to control those salaries through the constant turnover beneath the top few tiers, which has helped bog down “entry-level” head coach salaries when a coordinator moves to the top spot or a college coach gets tapped.
 But the league has also done that without pressure from college football, which aside from a few elite-level programs had managed to keep salaries relatively controlled.

 With the rise of college football coaches salaries, we will definitely see NFL coaches want more money or they’ll just leave to coach at the college level.
 Not to mention the young offensive coordinators who could leave to become head coaches at the college level.
-Money makes the world go around, and why wouldn’t you want an easier job with more money.
+Money makes the world go around, and why wouldn’t you want an easier job with more money?

 Related